Vinayak Damodar Savarkar: Death

-Religious and political views
+Political views

 Hindutva

 In contrast with Dayananda Saraswati, Swami Vivekananda and Sri Aurobindo, who were "men of religion" who introduced reforms in the society and put Hinduism in front of the world, Savarkar formulated an extreme form of Hindu nationalism.

 During his incarceration, Savarkar's views began turning increasingly towards Hindu cultural and political nationalism, and the next phase of his life remained dedicated to this cause.
-In the brief period he spent at the Ratnagiri jail, Savarkar published his ideological epigraph – Essentials of Hindutva in 1923.
+In the brief period he spent at the Ratnagiri jail, Savarkar wrote his ideological pamphlet, Essentials of Hindutva.
 In this work, Savarkar promotes a farsighted new vision of Hindu social and political consciousness.
 Savarkar began describing a "Hindu" as a patriotic inhabitant of Bharatavarsha, venturing beyond a religious identity.
 While emphasising the need for patriotic and social unity of all Hindu communities, he described Hinduism, Jainism, Sikhism and Buddhism as one and the same.
 He outlined his vision of a "Hindu Rashtra" (Hindu Nation) as "Akhand Bharat" (United India), purportedly stretching across the entire Indian subcontinent.
-He defined Hindus as being neither Aryan nor Dravidian but as "People who live as children of a common motherland, adoring a common holyland."

 According to Sharma, Savarkar's celebration and justification of violence against [British] women and children in his description of the Mutiny of 1857, "transformed Hindutva into the very image of Islam that he defined and found so intolerably objectionable".

 Scholars, historians and Indian politicians have been divided in their interpretation of Savarkar's ideas.
 A self-described atheist, Savarkar regarded being Hindu as a cultural and political identity.
 He often stressed social and community unity between Hindus, Sikhs, Buddhists and Jains, to the exclusion of Muslims and Christians.
 Savarkar saw Muslims and Christians as "misfits" in the Indian civilisation who could not truly be a part of the nation.
 He argued that the holiest sites of Islam and Christianity are in the Middle East and not India, hence the loyalty of Muslims and Christians to India is divided.